Chart Color Schemes

 Morpeth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The Morpeth statistical area's population was estimated at around 1,948 as of Nov 2025.
-This figure reflects an increase of 262 people since the 2021 Census, which reported a population of 1,686 people in the area.
-The change is inferred from the resident population of 1,916 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 423 persons per square kilometer in the Morpeth SA2.
-The area's 15.5% growth since the 2021 census exceeded the non-metro area (5.7%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the suburb of Morpeth's population is estimated at around 1,960 as of Feb 2026.
+This reflects an increase of 274 people (16.3%) since the 2021 Census, which reported a population of 1,686 people.
+The change is inferred from the resident population of 1,916, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+This level of population equates to a density ratio of 426 persons per square kilometer.
+Morpeth's 16.3% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 47.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Considering these projections, a significant population increase in the top quartile of regional areas across the nation is forecast for the Morpeth SA2, expecting an expansion by 500 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of regional areas across the nation is forecast, with the suburb of Morpeth expected to expand by 504 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.1% in total over the 17 years.

 Frequently Asked Questions - Population